Skip to Main Content

 There are a wide range of approaches to sustainability certifications, creating confusion for travellers, accommodation providers, and the wider industry.
 At the same time, European regulation is reshaping minimum requirements that sustainability labels must meet.

-In its second iteration, our Certifications initiative is providing a mechanism that supports certification schemes, accommodation providers, and booking platforms in preparing for incoming regulation and tighter requirements for making sustainability claims to the consumer.
+Our Certifications initiative provides a mechanism that supports certification schemes, accommodation providers, and booking platforms to prepare for incoming regulation and tighter requirements for making sustainability claims to the consumer.
 Namely, the EU Empowering Consumers for the Green Transition Directive (ECGT).
+This regulation strengthens consumer rights by banning misleading claims and ensuring clearer, more transparent product information.

 This transparency is beneficial for all stakeholders: